P33a/Pico4DriveLib/README.md

   - 10 total analog inputs
     - 2 direct Pico ADC inputs
     - 8 multiplexed inputs
-  - Unified ADC read function
+  - multiplexed ADC read function

 - 5V Power Support
-  - On-board 5V switching regulator
+  - On-board 5V switching regulator (1A)
-  - Safe interfacing with 5V (and up to 12V) signals via resistor dividers
+  - Safe interfacing with 5V (and up to 12V) signals via two sets of resistor dividers

 - GPIO Access
   - All 13 header GPIO pins are free for user applications
-  - Internal Pico pins are reserved for board functions
+  - Some Pico pins are reserved for board functions

 ---